AI powered coffee chat for intentional, pressure free pairings across hybrid teams.

 Problem

 To improve team connection in hybrid and remote environments, I identified key challenges through observations, customer feedback, and teammate interviews.
+Three of them made this hard to design.

 Research